cmc-frontend/guidelines/README.md

 ## HTML
 ### HTML Principles
 - **Standalone**
-HTML itself should work well without CSS and JavaScript.
+HTML itself should work without CSS and JavaScript.
 The content should be accessible, form should be able to submited.
 Disable images, CSS and JavaScript to check if it works.

 - **Semantics**